-Mr. JAMES STEWART (Owner of Rawsome): When you start eating raw protein and whatnot, you actually can feel it within minutes or hours.
+JAMES STEWART: When you start eating raw protein and whatnot, you actually can feel it within minutes or hours.
 It's that quick.
 Energetically, your body feels clean.
 You don't feel challenged or bogged down, you don't get tired.

-Ms. LINDA GOLDMAN (Gourmet Raw Vegan): I was sprouting peas, legumes, I think there was some millet in there as well, maybe some quinoa.
+LINDA GOLDMAN: I was sprouting peas, legumes, I think there was some millet in there as well, maybe some quinoa.
 I don't know.
 It was a lot.
 I had jars everywhere.
-The whole kitchen was just jars upside down filled with things to sprout.
+The whole kitchen was just jars upside-down filled with things to sprout.

 BRYCE: Goldman says to maintain a hundred percent raw diet, she felt like she couldn't do it alone.